Mohammad3id/100_days_of_swift/highlights.md

 ## Protocol extensions for default method implementations

-We can make an extension to protocols and provide a default implementation of protocol methods in their.
+We can make an extension to protocols and provide a default implementation of protocol methods in there.

 ```swift
 protocol Identifiable {